For rising 10th – 12th graders

 Camp activities include:

-• Design, construct, and launch model boost gliders and rockets.
+• Design, construct, and launch model boost gliders and rockets and attend virtual sessions with an Aerospace Engineering professor or lab assistants.

-• Meet with guest speakers from the Aerospace industry.
+• Attend guest speaker video conferences from the Aerospace industry.
 Past guest speakers included representatives of NASA, Northrop-Grumman, Orbital ATK, and JPL.

 From previous years: